Translation Service English to Malay Don’t Make These Three Common Mistakes In Translation. #3 Is The Most Common One

 NEW!
 (2018): You may choose Advanced proofreaders (from RM6 per page) or Premium proofreaders (from RM12 per page), depending on your budget.

-Kindly contact Syed on WhatsApp +60122052395 should you need a clarification.
-You can also contact us via email email@example.com.
+Kindly contact Syed on WhatsApp (just click here) or contact +60122052395 should you need a clarification.
+You can also contact us via email firstname.lastname@example.org.